-Fresh air for the cabin interior is picked up from two air inlets in the leading edge of each wing.
+air inlets in the leading edge of each wing.
 The air passes through the wings to the wing root area and is discharged into the cabin near the floor just forward of the front seats.
 In addition, two fresh air scoops are located on the dorsal fin.
-These provide air for two overhead ventilators in the rear seat area and two front seat ventilators located between the windshield posts and the instrument panel.
+These provide air for two overhead ventilators in the rear seat area and two front seat ventilators located adjacent to the windshield posts.
+Cabin air is exhausted through an outlet located above the hat shelf.